maxbrenner-ai/web-crawler-drl-gnn/README.md

 ![PPO code](/images/ppo.png)

 ### DPPO
 Distributed algorithms use multiple processes to speed up existing algorithms such as PPO.
 There arent as many simple resources on DPPO but I used a few different sources noted in my code such as [this repo](https://github.com/alexis-jacq/Pytorch-DPPO).
-I first implemented single-agent RL which means that in a single environment there is only one agent.
-In this apps case, this means all traffic lights are controlled by one agent.
-However, that means as the grid size increases the action size increases exponentially.

 ## Graph Neural Networks
 [GNNs or Graph Neural Networks](https://arxiv.org/pdf/1812.08434.pdf) are a variant of neural networks that operate on data that is represented as a graph.
 Just like how most supervised data is in a table, graph data is in a graph.
 Check out this classic paper on a [GCN or Graph Convolutional Network](https://openreview.net/pdf?id=SJU4ayYgl) which is the best kind of GNN to start learning (the authors Thomas Kipf and Max welling have very understandable code in [this repo](https://github.com/tkipf/gcn)).
 Different types of GNNs such as the two I used can differ in allowing features for nodes and edges or just nodes.